 Peter Martin made his first property investment in Munro Terrace, comprising of a block of flats with a retail unit on the ground floor.

 Peter Martin acquired the Freehold of Whitelands House, King’s Road.
 Comprising eight retail units, a public car park, 105 apartments and an office suite.

 Peter continued to expand the portfolio with more commercial properties, including 190-196 Walton Street.

-Menin Works, Bond Road was an Industrial estate in Mitcham.
-The leases were re-geared and was then sold to an Industrial investor.
+Peter purchased Menin Works on Bond Road which was an Industrial estate in Mitcham.
+The leases were re-geared and then sold.

 Peter developed the airspace on Whitelands House into four penthouses.

-Lancaster Mews Richmond – was single storey garages.
-Planning consent was agreed to develop 6 townhouses and was sold to a local developer.
+Lancaster Mews in Richmond was purchased comprising single storey garages.
+Planning consent was secured to develop 6 townhouses and then sold to a local developer.

-York House, nursing home in Berners, Eastcastle and Newmans Streets W1 was purchased and promoted through the planning process and was sold with planning consent to Berkeley homes.
+York House nursing home in Berners Street, Eastcastle Street and Newmans Street (W1) was purchased and promoted through the planning process and then sold with planning consent to Berkeley Homes.